 Allen County Schools is committed to supporting the use of technology to improve teaching and learning and to support innovation.
 Artificial Intelligence (AI) is rapidly becoming a mainstream technology resource in all areas.
 AI is when computers automate reasoning or responses based on associations of data and expert knowledge and can become a challenge for educational systems.
 We encourage students to use AI to further their knowledge of content while protecting their voice, decision-making, and judgment.
 Students should vet AI content and ensure their work, written or spoken, is their own to avoid plagiarism.

-Comment end

 PLAGIARISM